mdanny/test-driven-development/README.md

 ### Server Setup

 Setting Up the Openfire Server
-At the time of writing, I am using version 4.7.4 of Openfire.
-For these end-to-end tests, we set up our local server with three user accounts and passwords: sniper sniper auction-item-54321 auction auction-item-65432 auction

 Note that the server doesn't come bundled with JRE/JDK and it requires it to run.
 In my case, I experienced issues on my macbook Air M2 running on macOS Ventura 13.2.1 right after the installation.
 The system preference OpenFire pane produces an error after being bootstrapped.
 In the end I had to do the following steps, so that I could start the OpenFire server locally from the terminal: